SumoLogic/sumologic-documentation/docs/integrations/databases/mysql.md

 </details>

 2. **Add an FER to normalize the fields in Kubernetes environments**.
+This step is not needed if using application components solution terraform script.
 Labels created in Kubernetes environments are automatically prefixed with pod_labels.
 To normalize these for our app to work, we'll create a [Field Extraction Rule](/docs/manage/field-extractions/create-field-extraction-rule), Database Application Components, assuming it does not already exist:
    1. Go to **Manage Data > Logs > Field Extraction Rules**.
    2. Click the **+ Add**.
    3. The **Add Field Extraction** pane appears.